th0th/nextjs-typescript-yarn-workspaces/README.md

 The `@types` directory is for your custom global types.
 Since each Next.js application has to own a `tsconfig.json` of its own, these types are also included in [packages/web-app/tsconfig.json](packages/web-app/tsconfig.json).

+## "Where should I add custom @types packages?"

+Since multiple packages can use the same typings, and it is very unlikely for different packages to depend on different versions of those typings, @types packages should go into `devDependencies` of the [base package.json](package.json).

 ## Shameless plug

 I am an indie hacker and I am running an uptime monitoring  and analytics platform called [WebGazer](https://www.webgazer.io).
 Actually, this repository is the base of what I am using for WebGazer's frontend part.